-- Open" or "once through," in which the fuel is irradiated in the reactor, then considered to be waste when it is removed; - Partial recycle" or "twice through," in which the used fuel is reprocessed to recover plutonium and the remaining fissile uranium, converted to mixed Pu-U oxide (MOX) fuel and reused once in current reactor types, or used fuel from one reactor type is used as fuel in another reactor type with a lower uranium enrichment requirement (i.e., light water reactor (LWR) used fuel is reused in CANDU reactors); and - Closed" or "full recycle," in which the used fuel is reprocessed to recover plutonium and other actinides, then used in advanced reactors such as fast neutron reactors (FRs).
+- "Open" or "once through," in which the fuel is irradiated in the reactor, then considered to be waste when it is removed; - "Partial recycle" or "twice through," in which the used fuel is reprocessed to recover plutonium and the remaining fissile uranium, converted to mixed Pu-U oxide (MOX) fuel and reused once more in a current reactor type; and - "Closed" or "full recycle," in which the used fuel is reprocessed to recover fissile isotopes like plutonium and other actinides, and then used in advanced reactors such as fast neutron reactors (FRs).
 The FR used fuel is then reprocessed and continuously recycled in the FRs to extract additional energy.
 Depending on the configuration of the reactor, additional amounts of natural or depleted uranium or reprocessed used fuel can be added to replenish the fuel consumed in the FR.
-Other advanced reactor designs, such as molten salt reactors can also be used in closed fuel cycles.